fathia213/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-0-reset_to_98.c : This is a script that takes a pointer to an int as parameter and updates the value it points to to 98.
+100-atol.c : This is a script that Write a function that convert a string to an integer.